melbsyd/Data_Analytics/README.md

 [TOC]

 # Purpose
 This project is divided into two parts.
-In the first part "Agriculture Performance" deals with data manipulation regarding US agriculture indicators and then predicting farm value based on a several variables that we choose.
+The first part "Agriculture Performance" deals with data manipulation regarding US agriculture indicators and then predicting farm value based on a several variables that we choose.
 In the second part "Elections", we will try to answer the question: ,,How does Democrat's election results affect farm performance?".
-#Part 1
+## Part 1

-#Purpose
+## Part 2

-#Part 2
+# Part 1 - Agriculture Performance

 ###H3 header
 ####H4 header